The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Tutorial.md

   - **Syntax**

 	1. Here 'a' is a normal variable
-	2. 'p' is apointer variable because it is associated with * symbol
+	2. 'p' is a pointer variable because it is associated with * symbol

 <br>